who we are

 Senior GIS Analyst

 Aaron has more than 20 years of experience implementing geospatial technology to facilitate natural resource management projects.
-His extensive experience includes designing and managing databases, building multi-dimensional models, and analyzing spatial relationships within complex systems.
+His extensive experience includes designing and managing databases, remote sensing, and analyzing spatial relationships within complex environmental systems.
 Additionally, he has experience in developing web-based custom mapping solutions, satellite image and digital photography classification, seafloor mapping with a variety of acoustic sonar systems, environmental monitoring, and coastal geomorphological modeling.
+Aaron has developed RTR's unmanned aircraft system (UAS) capabilities for fish and wildlife monitoring and mapping applications.
+Aaron is an FAA-licensed Remote Pilot for Small Unmanned Aircraft Systems.
 Contact Aaron at firstname.lastname@example.org.

 Fish and Wildlife Biologist